Phoenicia: Shipbuilding

 The Phoenicians developed several other maritime inventions.
 The amphora, a type of container used for both dry and liquid goods, was an ancient Phoenician invention that became a standardized measurement of volume for close to two thousand years.
-The remnants of self-cleaning artificial harbors have been discovered in Sidon, Tyre, Atlit, and Acre.
+The remnants of self-cleaning artificial harbors (cothons) have been discovered in Sidon, Tyre, Atlit, and Acre.
 The first example of admiralty law also appears in the Levant.
 The Phoenicians continued to contribute to cartography into the Iron Age.

 In 2014, a 12 m long Phoenician trading ship was found near Gozo island in Malta.
 Dated 700 BC, it is one of the oldest wrecks found in the Mediterranean.
 Fifty amphorae, used to contain wine and oil, were scattered nearby.